Skip to content

 This case is about discrimination against women who wear religious symbols.

 LEAF, in partnership with the Fédération des Femmes du Québec (FFQ), intervened before the Quebec Court of Appeal.
+LEAF is now intervening at the Supreme Court of Canada.

 Facts